Rybec/Video-Game-Design/Assignments.md

 ## Assignments
+### Answer Value of Games Questions
+The first subcategory in the knowledge proficiencies category asks two questions.
+You may write your answers to these questions down and turn them in to get credit for this assignment.

 ### Tic Tac Toe (in-class)
 Write a simple tic tac toe game in Python.
 It should allow two human players to play a game against each other.
 After each move, it should display the current state of the board.
 It should not allow a player to mark a box that it already occupied.
 If you have time, make it check if a player has won after each move.